top of page

 Delegation is a core concept of management leadership.
 It is the foundation of a strong, efficient and healthy team structure.

 Although often unfamiliar to us, delegation is a skill that can be learned.
 When done well, it can strengthen teams, enable smart working, reduce stress, and increase efficiency.
-It will solidify the service you deliver, it will smoothen internal processes and create a harmonious working culture that promotes learning, trust and respect within the team.
+It will solidify the service you deliver, it will smooth internal processes and create a harmonious working culture that promotes learning, trust and respect within the team.

 So why are we so afraid to do it?